rossumur/esp_8_bit/README.md

 # Keyboards & Controllers
 **ESP_8_BIT** supports Bluetooth Classic/EDR keyboards and WiiMotes along with an variety of IR keyboards and joysticks.

-**On boot the software searches for new Bluetooth devices for 5 seconds**; if the device is in pairing mode the softwae should find it and display its name at the bottom of the screen.
+**On boot the software searches for new Bluetooth devices for 5 seconds**; if the device is in pairing mode the software should find it and display its name at the bottom of the screen.
 Some keyboards will require you to enter a "0000" to establish the connection the first time.
 WiiMotes should automatically pair and reconnect.
 WiiMote Classic controllers are also supported.

 ![Input Devices](img/inputdevices.jpg)